influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 InfluxDB Cloud Dedicated, don’t utilize these features as they aren't available on InfluxDB Cloud Dedicated.

-With InfluxDB Cloud Dedicated, you can build custom task and alerting solutions or use 3rd-party tools like Grafana or Prefect--for example:
+With InfluxDB Cloud Dedicated, you can build custom task and alerting solutions or use third-party tools like Grafana or Prefect--for example:

 - [Send alerts using data in InfluxDB Cloud Serverless](/influxdb/cloud-serverless/process-data/send-alerts/)
 - [Downsample data](/influxdb/cloud-serverless/process-data/downsample/)